rwxrob/zet/docs/2423/README.md

 Yesterday I spent the entire work day from the beach at the lake.
 It was glorious.
 Last night I slept in my car in the parking lot without any issues.
 Today I cancelled my Zwift account (which I can always start back up at any time and not lose any progress).
 And just a few minutes ago, I posted my first 4k bike route video blog.
 This is the new normal for rwxrob.

-My top priority now, therefore, has become getting very good at working and playing from the road.
+My top priority now, therefore, has become getting very good at working from anywhere and playing outside.
+How could I have forgotten?